GallickGun/rukita-web-automation-with-cypress-BDD/README.md

 ## Findings
-1. Some room cards have no status label (Terisi, Tersedia)
+1. Some room cards are not showing any status labels(Terisi/Tersedia)

 ![no-label](https://user-images.githubusercontent.com/77434534/180612571-d785eaae-11fe-4a81-b5a3-6b1fd4d472f9.png)